HassenSaidi/IC_sqlite/README.md

 This is a port of the SQL database engine SQLite to the Internet Computer.
 SQLite is one of the most widely used database software.
 An SQLite database is normally stored in a single ordinary disk file.
-However, it offers the possibility to force an SQLite database to exist purely in memory.
+However, there is a possibility to force an SQLite database to exist purely in memory.
 The IC's orthogonal persistence guarantees that a database create in memory is automatically persisted.

 This port consists of compiling an unmodified source code of SQLite to WebAssembly and providing a simple canister `src/sqlite3-canister.c`